-Permission for a machine to use a specific amount of space in the online storage for a specific period of time.
+Permission for a machine or for multiple machines to use a specific amount of space in the online storage, for a specific period of time.

 Subscription period

 The period during which the subscription remains activated.
 You can back up and recover the machine during this period.
 Recovery is possible for extra 30 days after this period ends.